 Don’t discount Digital Releases.
 Streaming is huge right now and Digital Releases primes you well to venture into this distribution channel.
 This ensures you’re on popular platforms such as SoundCloud, Bandcamp, and Spotify.

-Formats also impact chart eligibility which is the criteria that needs to be met in order to enter popular charts such as UK Top 40 or Billboard 200.
+Formats also impact chart eligibility which is the criteria that need to be met in order to enter popular charts such as UK Top 40 or Billboard 200.

 Every track will require an ISRC code (International Standard Recording Code) that helps stores report sales to chart companies such as Billboard.
 Depending on which region you’re launching the label in, it’s important to look at chart eligibility for different formats.
 If your format doesn’t allow you to be registered with them, you may lose the chance of being listed on their charts which is lost free marketing